RIHAB CHAIEB was born in Tunisia, raised and trained in Canada and has become one of the most

 A highly successful concert artist, Rihab Chaieb recently joined Yannick Nézet-Séguin and The

 Beethoven’s Symphony No 9, Gustavo Gimeno and Toronto Symphony Orchestra for Handel, Messiah, Otto Tausk and Vancouver Symphony Orchestra for de Falla’s, Three-Cornered Hat and the current season brings Verdi Requiem both with Edward Gardner and the Bergen Philharmonic Orchestra and with Gustavo Dudamel and the Los Angeles Philharmonic Orchestra.

-Widely recognized as one of today’s leading collaborative pianists, BRIAN ZEGER has performed with many of the world’s greatest singers including Marilyn Horne, Deborah Voigt, Anna Netrebko, Susan Graham, René Pape, Dame Kiri Te Kanawa, Frederica von Stade, Piotr Beczala, Bryn Terfel, Joyce DiDonato, Denyce Graves and Adrianne Pieczonka in an extensive concert career has taken him to the premier concert halls throughout the United States and abroad.
+Widely recognized as one of today’s leading collaborative pianists, BRIAN ZEGER has performed with many of the world’s greatest singers including Marilyn Horne, Deborah Voigt, Susan Graham, Anna Netrebko, Joyce DiDonato, Dame Kiri Te Kanawa, René Pape, Frederica von Stade, Bryn Terfel, Piotr Beczala, Denyce Graves and Adrianne Pieczonka in an extensive concert career that has taken him to the premiere concert halls throughout the United States and abroad.

 His recent recordings include Gathering: Songs by Ben Moore, featuring an exceptional array of opera and Broadway stars; All Who Wander, a recital disc with Jamie Barton; Preludios – Spanish songs with Isabel Leonard; a recording of Strauss and Wagner lieder with Adrianne Pieczonka; Dear Theo: 3 Song Cycles by Ben Moore with Paul Appleby, Susanna Phillips and Brett Polegato; and A Lost World – Schubert Songs and Duets with Susanna Phillips and Shenyang, all for the Delos label.